FIBROMYALGIA or ADRENAL FATIGUE?

 The larger outer compartment (cortex) is responsible for producing more than 50 different hormones in three major classes - glucocorticoids, mineralcorticoids and sex hormones.
 The most important glucocorticoid hormone is cortisol.
 When cortisol output is too low, then the body is unable to appropriately deal with stress.
 In fact, Cortisol is the single most important stress hormone in the body.
 We learned earlier what high cortisol levels do.
 However, cortisol is not bad in and of itself.
 It performs numerous vital functions in the body, including........

-- NORMALIZES BLOOD SUGAR: Cortisol increases blood sugar levels in the body.
+- NORMALIZES BLOOD SUGAR: Cortisol increases blood sugar levels in the body in response to stress (and when an overworked pancreas cannot keep up).
 It helps to provide cellular energy in the form of glucose.
 When the body is under stress, it requires more energy.
 In Adrenal Fatigue, more cortisol is secreted during the early stages, but in later stages (when the adrenal glands become completely exhausted), cortisol output is reduced, and blood sugar balance becomes a problem.
 This is why people with Fibromyalgia often have severe (pathological) sugar cravings / addictions.
 It is also why people who have burned out their adrenal glands, also burn out their pancreas (or vise versa).

 - IMMUNE SYSTEM SUPPRESSION: We know that people with high cortisol levels have weak immune systems.
 Cortisol suppresses most cells that participate in the immune reaction, especially white blood cells, natural killer cells, monocytes, macrophages, and mast cells.
 However, never forget that without cortisol to dampen your immune system response, it would tend to run like wildfire.
-But, as you can imagine, too much suppression is never a good thing when it comes to your immune system.
+But, as you can imagine, too much suppression of your Immune System is never a good thing (although many of our DRUG THERAPIES are based on it).

 - BLOOD VESSEL CONSTRICTION: Cortisol contracts mid-size arteries.
 People with low cortisol (as in advance stages of Adrenal Fatigue) have low blood pressure and reduced reactivity to other chemicals that constrict blood vessels.
 Cortisol tends to increase blood pressure that is moderated by calcium and magnesium.
 RAGLAND'S TEST: Take your blood pressure while sitting down.
 Then, stand up and take your blood pressure again.
 Your systolic number should have increased by 8 or 10 points.
 If the number dropped, then you probably have Adrenal Fatigue.